-§ 54-109.92.
+Short Title: C redit Union Regulation.
+(Public) Sponsors: Rep presentatives Brubaker; and Hege.
+Referred to: (Commerce.
+March 8, 1989 UNION CONSERV NECESSA The General A Sec "\$ 54-109.92. (a) The duties under t Assembly of North Carolina enacts: tion 1.
+G.S.
+54-109.92 reads as rewritten: Suspension.
 Suspension and conservation.

-(a) The Administrator of Credit Unions may determine in the performance of his duties under this Subchapter that a credit union is insolvent or in imminent danger of insolvency, or that an officer, director, or employee of a credit union, or the credit union itself, acting by and through an officer, director, or employee, has:

-- (1) Affected or is likely to affect the safety or soundness of the credit union by a violation of: - a.
-This Subchapter, - b.
-A rule adopted under this Subchapter, or - c.
-Any federal law or regulation applicable to credit unions; - (2) Violated, neglected, or refused to comply with a duly issued final order of the Administrator of Credit Unions or the Credit Union Commission; - (3) Refused to submit to examination under oath, or to permit examination of the credit union's books, papers, records, accounts, and affairs by the Administrator of Credit Unions or his duly authorized representative; - (4) Failed or refused to authorize and direct any other person to permit the inspection and examination of the credit union's books, papers, records, or accounts in the other person's care, possession, custody, or control by the Administrator of Credit Unions or a duly authorized representative of the Administrator, after the Administrator has requested the granting of that authority and direction to the other person; or - (5) Affected or is likely to affect the safety or soundness of the credit union by conducting the credit union's business in an unauthorized or unlawful manner.
+Administrator of Credit Unions may determine in the performance of his his Subchapter that a credit union is insolvent or in imminent danger of itself, acting b that an officer, director, or employee of a credit union, or the credit union y and through an officer, director, or employee, has: (1) (2) Violated this Subchapter, a rule adopted under this Subchapter, or any law or regulation applicable to credit unions; Violated, neglected, or refused to comply with a duly issued final order of the Administrator of Credit Unions or the Credit Union (3) Commission; Refused to submit to examination under oath, or to permit examination of the credit union's books, papers, records, accounts, and affairs by (4) the Administrator of Credit Unions or his duly authorized representative; Failed or refused to authorize and direct any other person to permit the inspection and examination of the credit union's books, papers, records, or accounts in the other person's care, possession, custody, or